ETI Self-Regulation Series

 The first part of each workshop will incorporate a warm-up, a presentation on a particular problem and/or tools, and practice of Expressive Trauma Integration experiential self-regulation methods.
 The second part of each meeting will focus on how to apply these methods with clients, further practice as needed, and group processing of the whole experience.

 Do I need to be an artist or expressive therapist to participate or to apply these methods with my clients?

 No. Experiential modalities are bottom-up modalities (targeting lower parts of the brain affected by trauma) that aim to enhance creativity, spontaneity, and movement in trauma survivors.
 Since trauma is a frozen moment in time, the antidote is movement.
 Sometimes it is playful movement (even with adults, not just with kids).
 Sometimes it is a symbolic ritual kind of movement that helps clients shift a feeling of contraction (stagnation) to expansion.

 While we will use art-making, drawing, body-sculptures, and role reversal - our focus will be on the process of expression and experiencing "imaginal space", not on the end product.
 These are simple techniques that anyone can learn to use in clinical settings.

 What is experiential-self-regulation?

 This is a particular form of self-regulation that focuses on body-awareness, grounding, and embodiment.

 What if I miss a workshop?

 You will be missed.
-While there is a flow of content and group dynamics, we will do our best to communicate to you what you missed, and you can join the group weekly correspondence at the agreed time.
+While there is a flow of content and group dynamics, we will do our best to communicate to you what you missed, and you can check-in on the online correspondence.